AbdulRahamanskar/Ecommerece_Sql_Python_DataAnalytics/README.md

 sellers.csv,

 process that followed
-1) I have used python to dumb csv file into mysql
+1) I have used python to dumb csv file into mysql and attached code too
 2) I have installes mysql server and mysql workbench
 3) I have performed basic to intermediated sql and python to perform basic to intermediate data analytics skills
 4) In this project I have basic ecommerce data analytics have performed